Supermagnum/heatsink/readme.txt

 They can be PWM controlled.

 One could implement a PID loop to control the peltiers, and PWM control for the coolant pump, maybe combined with one or two temperature sensors in the coolant suit loop.
-Theres no mention of the current draw, but say it pulls 8 Amps.
+Say a peltier element pulls 8 Amps.
 To get Amp hours one just goes 8 X 6=48Ah.
 A 12 volt 48Ah LiFePo4 weights 5.5 kilos ( 12 lbs), and will keep you cool for 6 hours.
 LiFePo4 batteries are pretty safe, but the safest batteries are of the Lithium-titanate type.
 One can even get invidual cells, round or flat.

 One could put such a device inside a Stormtrooper suit and have one of those with a real, working cooling unit!